 As y’all know, I’ve been doing some workshops on social media marketing.
 I expect to do more, and I’m working with my friend Renée to possibly do a local workshop the first weekend of October.

-To Be Taught by Katrina Lopez
+To Be Taught

 It’s actually the first time I’ve done the same exact workshop more than once, and if I’m going to be doing it more and more I need to continue to refine it to a degree.
 This is different than a one-and-done, which I’m usually used to doing, mainly because some of the participants might talk with other potential visitors, and thus you want to always try to be better each time you do a live presentation.
 However, sometimes it’s not all that easy.
 Here are 10 things I’ve learned from the first two presentations.

 1. You can’t control the traffic.
 Of all things, there was a major tractor/trailer accident on the major highway to get to where I was giving the presentation.
 It took them 6 hours to clear things up, which of course meant that all the people who were on their way were going to be late, since it seems none of them had listened to the news to know the accident had already occurred.
 The seminar ended up starting 80 minutes late; oh well…